Nevada Department of Education logo

 Each program must have in place an intake process that includes the following elements:

 • Registration: Collect demographic information for recording in the statewide student information system.
-Emphasize the importance of collecting the SSN.
+Emphasize the importance of collecting the SSN even though it is not required.
+All student intake forms must include the following elements:

-• Orientation: Provide information about the program to the student and, if needed, refer the student to support services within the program or through other agencies in the community.
-Communicate what the student can expect from the program, the expectations for student attendance, performance, assessment (pre and post), and the need to follow-up on the student for employment/post-secondary information.
+• Orientation: Provide information about the program to the student and, if needed, refer the student to support services.
+Communicate what the student can expect from the program, the expectations for attendance, performance, assessment (pre and post), and follow-up.

 • Assessment: Determine student's educational functioning level and appropriate class/delivery method following the Nevada Adult Education Assessment Policy.